aspose-slides/Aspose.Slides-Documentation/net/getting-started/licensing/_index.md

 {{% /alert %}}

 ### **File**
-The easiest method of setting a license requires you to place the license file in the same folder containing the component's DLL (included in Aspose.Slides) and specify the file name without its path.
+The easiest method of setting a license requires you to place the license file in the same folder containing the component's DLL (included in Aspose.Slides) and specify only the file name without its path.

 This C# code shows you how to set a license file: